 Saturday, October 26th I took a day trip to Chelsea to see some galleries.
 This is something I’d done many times, both while I lived in Brooklyn, and since I moved to Philly, but I was more prepared this time.

 Art – Before you arrive, know what you want to see and where you need to go.
-This is for two reasons: 1) Exhibiting signs of “touristyness” in the middle of any city is a really good way to get pick pocketed, or just pushed around by annoyed locals; 2) Doing this after you arrive takes up precious art seeing time.
+This is for two reasons: 1) Doing this after you arrive takes up precious art seeing time; 2) Exhibiting signs of “touristyness” in the middle of any city is a really good way to get pick pocketed, or just pushed around by annoyed locals.

 Galleries in Chelsea are located primarily between 10th and 11th avenues and approximately between 10th and 29th streets, with the heaviest concentration of galleries between 27th and 21rst streets.
 I highly recommend using this Chelsea Gallery Map app.
 It is also wise to ask arty people you know (like your professors) for suggestions on what to see.
 Frequently, these arty people are either showing their own work in NYC, or have credibility in knowing what would be a worthwhile use of your time.
 They also know you and your work and could make recommendations based on said knowledge.